TharunMenon/YourGiphy/README.md

 ## Alamofire:
    To handle the web request and response
 ## SwiftyJSON :
-To read and process JSON data from an Giphy API
+To read and process JSON data from Giphy API